Flybuys (Australia): Redemption of points

 Initially, Flybuys points could only be redeemed for flights.
 In 1996, that was extended to include other benefits with a travel or leisure theme, such as accommodation, meals and entertainment.
 In 1999, redemption with a $100 Coles Myer shopping voucher was introduced, and general merchandise items followed.
 In 2009, most redemptions were gift cards or credits to credit card balances, with only a small proportion of redemptions being for flights.
 According to Flybuys, as of 2010, over ten million rewards had been redeemed by members and there were over 800 choices.
-In 2012, "Flybuys Dollars" was introduced, allowing members to redeem points when paying for purchases at Coles, Kmart, Target, Liquorland, First Choice Liquor and Coles Express.They do run discount on Apple gift card across time.
-They provide 20x or 30x on flybuy points, which is equivalent to 10% in terms of dollar value.
+In 2012, "Flybuys Dollars" was introduced, allowing members to redeem points when paying for purchases at Coles, Kmart, Target, Liquorland, First Choice Liquor and Coles Express.

+There are currently 5 main ways to redeem points on the Flybuys app or website: